questaware/microemacs/src/emacs.md

  The User variables:
  --------------------
+%NOPASTE	Do not use the Windows cut-paste buffer
-  (Only used by Emacs macros!)
+  (Only used by Emacs macros: )
 %goon  		When dropping a buffer, go (0: back to last, 1: on to next)
-%nn   The previous number replacing NN when generating number
+%nn   		The previous number replacing NN when generating number sequences.
-          sequences.

  The Terminal Control Variables
  ------------------------------